datasciencemonkey/scene-understanding-ai-judge/README.md

 ## 📝 Notes

-Ground truth comparison and scoring criteria are customizable in `02-app.py`.
+Ground truth comparison and scoring criteria are customizable in `helpers.py`.
+I mean, it's just code.
+It's all customizable.